stefanyeunghk/inventory-taskforwork-/README.md

 # inventory-taskforwork-
+Author: Stefan Yeung

+Steps to run the project

+1. Install Netbeans
+2.restore the database in this zip file
+3.open and run the project

 Day 1.
 First time making an complete java web application from scratch.
 I am not sure if I can finish it in 3 days, but I will give it my best